How to work remotely from another country

 Many countries let travelers work remotely for anywhere between three to six months before they need to legalize their stay.
 Here’s what to do if you want to remain in the same country for longer and the factors to consider.

 Say you have an Italian passport and want to work from Denmark for more than 90 days within six consecutive months.
 Since both of these countries are in the European Union, you have to apply for a residence permit.
 As a citizen of an EU member state, you’ll be granted a right-to-work permit upon request.
-You’ll also start paying your income taxes in Denmark.
+You’ll also pay taxes in Denmark.

 Now, if the country you’re from and the one you want to stay in don’t have any special treaties, you might need to apply for a visa.
-The good news is that, as of early 2023, as many as 49 countries offer digital nomad visas.
+Keep in mind that as of August 2024, 66 countries—like Portugal, Mexico, and Japan to name a few—offer digital nomad visas

 While working remotely abroad for a US company you’ll have to learn what you can and cannot do under your work permit to avoid permanent establishment risk.
 It’s illegal for remote workers—both contractors and employees—to take part in any “economic activities” such as: